Infoliterati/Gertzel_collection/pages/about.md

 {% include feature/modal.html button="This is a modal using a 'primary' colored button to invite clicking" title="When clicked:" text="A Modal will pop out a box with some more information" color="primary"  %}

-We hope this makes it easier for site builders to develop the collection AND add interesting and engaging contextual information.

-## About Collection Builder

-This site is generated using [`collectionbuilder-gh`](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:

-- a CSV of collection metadata
-- a folder of JPEG images or PDF documents